 IFRS 9 Financial Instruments was issued in November 2009 and addresses classification and measurement of financial assets.
 It replaces the multiple category and measurement models in IAS 39 Financial Instruments - Recognition and Measurement for debt instruments with a new mixed measurement model having only two categories: amortized costs and fair value through profit or loss.
 IFRS 9 also replaces the models for measuring equity instruments.
-Such instruments are either recognized at fair value through profit or loss, or at fair value through other comprehensive income.
-Where equity instruments are measured at fair value through other comprehensive income, dividends are recognized in profit or loss to the extent that they do not clearly represent a return of investment; however, other gains and losses (including impairments) associated with such instruments remain in accumulated comprehensive income, indefinitely.
-Requirements for financial liabilities were added in October 2010 and they largely carried forward existing requirements in IAS 39 Financial Instruments - Recognition and Measurement, except that fair value changes due to credit risk for liabilities designated at fair value through profit and loss would generally be recorded in other comprehensive income.
-In January 2012, the effective date was revised to January 1, 2015 with earlier application permitted.
+Such instruments are either recognized at fair value through profit or loss or at fair value through other comprehensive income.
+Where equity instruments are measured at fair value through other comprehensive income, dividends are recognized in profit or loss to the extent that they do not clearly represent a return of investment; however, other gains and losses (including impairments) associated with such instruments remain in accumulated comprehensive income indefinitely.
+Requirements for financial liabilities were added in October 2010, and they largely carried forward existing requirements in IAS 39 Financial Instruments - Recognition and Measurement, except that fair value changes due to credit risk for liabilities designated at fair value through profit and loss would generally be recorded in other comprehensive income.
+In January 2012, the effective date was revised to January 1, 2015, with earlier application permitted.
+The extent of the impact of adoption of IFRS 9 (2010) has not yet been determined.

-In May 2011, the IASB issued IFRS 10 Consolidated Financial Statements which is effective for annual periods beginning on or after January 1, 2013 with early adoption permitted.
-IFRS 10 replaces the guidance in IAS 27 Consolidated and Separate Financial Statements and SIC 12 Consolidation - Special Purpose Entities.
-IAS 27 (2008) survives as IAS 27 (2011) Separate Financial Statements only to carry forward the existing accounting requirements for separate financial statements.
-IFRS 10 provides a single model to be applied in the control analysis for all investees, including entities that currently are SPEs in the scope of SIC 12.
+In May 2011, the International Accounting Standard Board ("IASB") issued IFRS 10 Consolidated Financial Statements, which is effective for annual periods beginning on or after January 1, 2013, with early adoption permitted.
+IFRS 10 replaces the guidance in IAS 27 Consolidated and Separate Financial Statements and SIC-12 Consolidation - Special Purpose Entities.
+IAS 27 (2008) survives as IAS 27 (2011) Separate Financial Statements, only to carry forward the existing accounting requirements for separate financial statements.
+IFRS 10 provides a single model to be applied in the control analysis for all investees, including entities that currently are SPEs in the scope of SIC-12.
 In addition, the consolidation procedures are carried forward substantially unmodified from IAS 27 (2008).
 The Company intends to adopt IFRS 10 in its financial statements for the annual period beginning on January 1, 2013.
-The extent of the impact of adoption of IFRS 10 has not yet been determined.
+The Company does not expect IFRS 10 to have a material impact on the financial statements.

 In May 2011, the IASB issued IFRS 11 Joint Arrangements, which is effective for annual periods beginning on or after January 1, 2013, with early adoption permitted.
 If an entity applies this Standard earlier, it shall also apply IFRS 10, IFRS 12, IAS 27 (2011) and IAS 28 (2011) at the same time.
 IFRS 11 replaces the guidance in IAS 31 Interests in Joint Ventures.
 Under IFRS 11, joint arrangements are classified as either joint operations or joint ventures.
-IFRS 11 essentially carves out of previous jointly controlled entities, those arrangements which, although structured through a separate vehicle, such separation, is ineffective and the parties to the arrangement have rights to the assets and obligations for the liabilities and are accounted for as joint operations in a fashion consistent with jointly controlled assets/operations under IAS 31.
-In addition, under IFRS 11, there is no longer a free choice of equity accounting or proportionate consolidation for joint ventures; the equity method is now required, subject to certain exceptions.
+IFRS 11 essentially carves out of the previous definition of jointly controlled entities, those arrangements which although structured through a separate vehicle, such separation is ineffective and the parties to the arrangement have rights to the assets and obligations for the liabilities and are accounted for as joint operations in a fashion consistent with jointly controlled assets/operations under IAS 31.
+In addition, under IFRS 11, generally there is no longer a free choice of equity accounting or proportionate consolidation for joint ventures; the equity method of accounting is required subject to certain exceptions.
 The Company intends to adopt IFRS 11 in its financial statements for the annual period beginning on January 1, 2013.
 The extent of the impact of adoption of IFRS 11 has not yet been determined.